csaea/challenges/binary_hex_challenges.md

 ## Challenge 1.2: Decimal to Binary Algorithm

-Write a Python algorithm that converts a decinmal number its binary representation.
+Write a Python algorithm that converts a decimal number its binary representation.

 ## Three possible solutions to the Binary Algorithm